 Mr. McKernan, who is an officer of The E.J.
-McKernan Co., has equity interests in two companies who are landlords under two leases relating to property in (i) LaSalle, Illinois that has a base rent of U.S. \$33,218 per month and expires on December 31, 2020 and (ii) Washoe, Nevada that has a base rent of U.S. \$11,490 per month and expires on September 30, 2016.
+McKernan Co., has equity interests in two companies who are landlords under two leases relating to property in (i) LaSalle, Illinois that has a base rent of U.S. \$33,882 per month and expires on December 31, 2020 and (ii) Washoe, Nevada that has a base rent of U.S. \$11,720 per month and expires on March 31, 2017.
 Management believes that the terms of the leases are no more onerous, and the pricing is no greater, than that which would be in place under comparable commercial arrangements with third parties.
-In connection with the acquisition of Healthmark, the sellers have entered into employment agreements for two years and the Fund has estimated contingent consideration of \$2,000 based on future earnings for 2016 or 2017 without limitation, at the seller's option, and is payable 90 days after the year then ended.
+In connection with the acquisition of Healthmark, the Fund has estimated contingent consideration of \$10,459,000 based on 2016 earnings for payable March 31, 2017.